EuroBasket Women: Results

-Summaries

 Medal table

 Countries in italics no longer compete at the European Championships.

 Participating nations

 Most successful players

 Boldface denotes active basketball players and highest medal count among all players (including these who not included in these tables) per type.

 Multiple gold medalists

 Multiple medalists

 The table shows players who have won at least 7 medals in total at the Eurobasket Women.